Should You Obtain an MBA or Master's Degree in Marketing as a PR Practitioner?

 - It did not heighten my credibility at work: Further, I did not feel as if I was perceived any differently.
 I did not go to graduate school looking for a credential to imbue me with any enhanced recognized authority or credibility, just knowledge.
 But considering that my MBA did just that, whereas my Masters did not, I would not suggest a Master's in marketing if enhanced credibility is the desired outcome.

 - The smaller program made networking harder.
-Even in night school, you tend to take core MBA courses in cohorts, whether maintaining a full-time or part-time schedule.
+Even in night school, you tend to take core MBA courses in cohorts, whether you are maintaining a full-time or part-time schedule.
 Master's degree students have a few core courses, and their pick of the remainder.
 There were generally fewer familiar faces in the non-core marketing classes.
 In the core marketing class, many of the students knew each other, having already taken courses together.
 A significant benefit of business school is networking; this made networking a bit trickier.

 Obtaining an MBA